marcel-drzal/marcel-drzal/README.md

 - 👀 I’m interested in iObroker, Raspberry, Nuc, Tasmota and KNX.
 - 🌱 I’m currently learning Netwerk and House automation.
 - 💞️ I’m looking to collaborate on all the topics over on.
-- 📫 How to reach me marcel-drzal@arcor.de
+- 📫 How to reach me marcel.drzal@me.com